viinasu/messaging-client/README.md

 * shows the messages and their unread count
 * filters the messages by search term
 * sorts the messages by created at
+* performance: instead of calling `.sort` in render, we call `.sort` when we set the state. that way, expensive functions like sort are not called on every render.
+* code style: Uses object destructuring

 **Messages.js**
 * calls `getMessages` and sets the initial `messages` state